hiro111208/rails-scam-baiter/README.md

 You need to install: `dependencies here`

 ### Creating and Initialising the Database
-You need to use the software: `database software here`
+You need to use the database software: `PostgresSQL`.
+Other databases may work but are not tested.

 You need to have a table called: `table name here`